-Having a saddle that’s a good fit for your horse is absolutely fundamental to the quality of your ride and to enable you to communicate effectively with your horse.
-It’s also vital if you want to keep your horse healthy and happy.
+Having a saddle that’s a good fit for your horse is fundamental to the quality of your ride and enables you to communicate effectively with your horse.
+It’s also vital to help keep your horse healthy and happy.

 Watch your horse’s body language

 Your horse will tell you quickly enough if their saddle is uncomfortable.
-Look out for signs such as your horse moving away as you’re trying to tack them up or pinning their ears back or swishing their tail when you carry the saddle towards them.
+Look out for signs such as your horse moving away as you’re trying to tack them up, pinning their ears back or swishing their tail when you carry the saddle towards them.

-When you’re riding, your horse might also react to an uncomfortable saddle by being reluctant to go forwards, bucking or taking shorter strides than normal.
+When you’re riding, your horse might also react to an uncomfortable saddle by being reluctant to go forward, by bucking, or by taking shorter strides than normal.

-Check out our blog here for more on how to read your horse’s body language.
+Check out our blog here for more on reading your horse’s body language.

 A saddle that doesn’t fit properly may cause your horse physical problems for a variety of reasons.
 It could: